 # Query Log

-The query logs provide you with direct access to specific user queries and sessions.
+The query logs provide a platform user with direct access to specific user queries and sessions.
 User queries are logged and scrubbed of any extra data (i.e., log-system data, business logic payloads, etc.) before they are passed to the query response payload.
 They are stored inside log-stash and retrieved using OpenSearch.

-The Query Log page has numerous features that you can utilize to keep improving your AI model’s quality with real end-user data.
-You can learn about these features in the following sections:
+The Query Log page has numerous features that a platform user can utilize to keep improving an AI model’s quality with real end-user data.
+The following sections describe these features in more detail:

 # Filters

 - Date and time: Sort the queries by choosing a specific time frame.
-The time is consistent with the system timezone that you configured in Settings.
+The time is consistent with the system timezone that is configured in Settings.

-- Competencies: Choose to view queries from a specific competency.
+- Competency: Choose to view queries from a specific competency.

 - Sentiment: Choose to show only positive or negative user queries.